 Now, I know we can drive just a few minutes and be on a lake and even better – a lake with a beach and aqua park.

 The Morse Beach aqua park and regular swim area are separated by a rope.
 The aqua park side includes multiple inflatables and a slide for the children to play on.
-For those who are not in the aqua park, don’t worry about being left out of the fun – there is a small inflatable slide for you to play on too (which my kids absolutely loved.)
+For those who are not in the aqua park, don’t worry about being left out of the fun; there’s a small inflatable slide for you to play on too (which my kids absolutely loved.)

-In addition to the water area, Morse Beach and Park also offers guests a park with play structures that the little guys and gals and the bigger kids will both enjoy.
+In addition to the water area, Morse Beach and Park also offers guests a park with play structures that both the younger and bigger kids will enjoy.